iits-consulting/otc-infrastructure-charts-template/README.md

 You have 3 ways of changing the values of a chart

 1. You change the values inside the remote/local helm chart itself
 2. You set parameters inside the "infrastructure-charts/values.yaml" like shown between line number 55 till 57.
    We would recommend this approach if you need to template values or if you have just a few values which needs to be set.
 3. You specify the location of a _values.yaml_ file like shown on line number 82.
    We would recommend this approach only if you have a lot of static values which are not stage dependent.

 Now let's change some values:

-1. Please change inside `/infrastructure-charts/values.yaml` the number of traefik replicas from 1 to 2
+1. Please change inside `/infrastructure-charts/values.yaml` the number of replicaCount for iits-admin-dashboard from 1 to 2
 2. Commit and push your changes
 3. Check the service in the ArgoCD UI and verify that it scaled up